Finite switching near heteroclinic networks: Introduction

 The absence of infinite switching is by no means synonymous with uninteresting dynamics as is patent, for example, in the work of Bick \cite{Bic2018}, Postlethwaite and Dawes \cite{PosDaw2010}, Rabinovich {\em et al.} \cite{Rab_etal2010}, and Sato {\em et al.} \cite{SAC}.
 Our results, while assertively answering the question of infinite switching near a heteroclinic network, open the way to the study of other interesting and possibly complicated dynamics.
 Our findings also inform the scientist in the quest of chaos in a dynamical system possessing a heteroclinic network such that no eigenvalue of the Jacobian matrix is complex that, if chaos is to be found, it will be at a distance from such a heteroclinic network.

-This article proceeds as follows: the next section establishes preliminary results and definitions.
+This article proceeds as follows: the next section contains previous results and definitions.
 Section~\ref{sec:dynamics} is divided into three subsections addressing the geometry of the local and global maps between cross sections to the flow, the proof of absence of switching and constraints on switching, respectively, ending with some illustrative examples.
 In Section~\ref{sec:final} we make some relevant final remarks.